snarfed/beautifulsoup/doc/source/index.rst

 Be sure to install a good parser!
 ---------------------------------

-By default, Beautiful Soup uses the HTML parser that comes with Python.
-Unfortunately, that parser is not very good at handling bad HTML.
-I recommend you install the `lxml parser
+Beautiful Soup uses a plugin system that supports a number of popular Python parsers.
+If no third-party parsers are installed, Beautiful Soup uses the HTML parser that comes with Python.
+In recent releases of Python (2.7.2 and 3.2.2), this parser works pretty well at handling bad HTML.
+In older releases, it's not so good.

-<http://lxml.de/>`_.
-It's very fast, it works with both Python 2 and
-Python 3, and it parses HTML and XML very well.
+Even if you're using a recent release of Python, I recommend you install the `lxml parser <http://lxml.de/>`_ if possible.
+It's much faster than Python's built-in parser.
+It works with both Python 2 and Python 3, and it parses HTML and XML very well.
 Beautiful Soup will detect that you have lxml installed, and use it instead of Python's built-in parser.